emptyewer/kaggle-rsna2018/README.md

 The solution files are organized in two directories `docker` and `cli`.
 This provides two ways for reproducing our final results for kaggle.

-NOTE: The `docker` way is the most reliable way of reproducing our results.
-The setup and config are a bit involved for the `cli`.
+NOTE: Using `docker` is our recommended way to reproduce our competition results.

 ## Data Setup

-1. Unzip the test images `stage_2_test_images.zip` to a convinient path. `<path>/stage_2_test_images` will be used for test images path.
+1. Unzip the test images `stage_2_test_images.zip` to a convenient path. `<path>/stage_2_test_images` will be used in all the examples to refer to test images path.

-2. Unzip the train images `stage_2_train_images.zip` to a convinient path. `<path>/stage_2_train_images` will be used for train images path.
+2. Unzip the train images `stage_2_train_images.zip` to a convenient path. `<path>/stage_2_train_images` will be used in all the examples to refer to train images path.

-3. Download models from `our_weights` folder in this repository and place it a convinient path. `<path>/weights` will be used in all the examples to refer to model/weights path.
+3. Download models from `our_weights` folder in this repository and place it a convenient path. `<path>/weights` will be used in all the examples to refer to model/weights path.

 ## System Setup and Requirements

-1. Atleast one GPU (`NVIDIA GeForce GTX 180Ti` or up) and 4 CPUs.
+1. Atleast one GPU (`NVIDIA GeForce GTX 180Ti` or up).
+4 GPUs recommended.

-2. install proper `nvidia` drivers for GPUs.
+2. Install proper `nvidia` drivers for GPUs.

-3. install and configure `docker` and `nvidia-docker2`.
+3. Install and configure `docker` and `nvidia-docker2`.

+4. `git lfs` can be downloaded from [here](https://github.com/git-lfs/git-lfs/releases/tag/v2.6.0).

 4. `bash` or `zsh` shell